javerbukh/AndroidDoodleApp/README.md

 This code is run by first importing it into Android Studio, then right clickig on the src folder and selecting run.

 A real Android Phone (Galaxy S5) was used for the creation of this app, so I do not know if it would function any differently with the emulator.

+DoodleView.java contains the User Interface and MyActivity.java contains most of the backend work.
+The assorted xml's handle the view that the user has of this application.